yothere has a small vocabulary. Learn these words and the rest of the docs read easily.

 - Sweeps stale threads (a

-- Asks the attention router which threads to advance, bounded by a max concurrency and a per-thread cooldown.
+- Asks the attention router which threads to advance, bounded by max concurrency and a per-thread cooldown.

 - Spawns one worker subprocess per chosen thread.